gperdrizet/bartleby/README.md

 1. **Natural language text**: bartleby has some agent-like functionality built in.
 It uses a ‘helper’ T5 model fine-tuned to recognize user intent for a subset of available commands.
 Try ‘@bartleby What models do you support?’ or ‘@bartleby Use the last 10 messages as input.’
 2. **Discord slash commands**: bartleby’s complete set of commands are registered to the Discord app command system.
 Start typing ‘/’ in the chat to bring up a context menu of the available commands.
 3. **Chat commands**: the same set of commands are also available using the ‘--’ flag in chat, e.g. ‘--set-config max_new_tokens 128’.
-This modality is not necessary for discord - it's redundant to the slash commands and only exists for compatablity with other chat applications.
+This modality is not necessary for discord - it's redundant to the slash commands and only exists for compatibility with other chat applications.

 See the command reference below for a complete list of commands and their functions.